dleonsilva7226/weather-app/README.md

 # SkyLens

-Skylens is a weather application that provides real-time weather updates and forecasts.
-Built with HTML, CSS, JavaScript, and React, Skylens allows users to check the weather for multiple locations around the world simultaneously.
+SkyLens is a weather application that provides real-time weather updates and forecasts.
+Built with HTML, CSS, JavaScript, and React, SkyLens allows users to check the weather for multiple locations around the world simultaneously.
 The app offers a clean and intuitive user interface, featuring realistic gradient backgrounds that change according to the time of day.
-Whether you're planning your day or just checking the weather, Skylens gives you all the details you need at a glance.
+Whether you're planning your day or just checking the weather, SkyLens gives you all the details you need at a glance.

 Features:
 -